RichBurman/Project_2_Football_Quiz/README.md

     - Click on Pages
     - Select main branch and GitHub builds site from main branch

-The live link is here - https://richburman.github.io/Project-1/
+The live link is here - https://richburman.github.io/Project_2_Football_Quiz/

 ## Credits

 ### Contents

-- Research using [w3schools](https://www.w3schools.com/css/css3_flexbox.asp) to learn about how to use flexbox
+- Research using [w3schools](https://www.w3schools.com/css/css3_flexbox.asp) to learn about how to use flexbox and to learn further about JavaScript functions and coding.

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The fonts were taken from [Google Fonts](https://fonts.google.com/)
 - The football teams used in the website are members of the [Premier League](https://www.premierleague.com/)